What to do in Yangon, Myanmar

 Yangon, Myanmar’s ex-capital, is an intense, interesting and surprising city.
-From 2500 year old Pagodas, amazing gardens and parks in the middle of the city, to train rides through the town’s outskirts and delicious street food.
-There’s always something to do in Yangon, even if just getting lost in its streets.
-Below you’ll find some suggestions on things to do in Yangon, to help you plan your trip.
+From 2500-year-old Pagodas, amazing gardens and parks in the middle of the city, to train rides through the town’s outskirts and delicious street food.
+There’s always something to do in Yangon, even if it means just getting lost in its streets.
+Below you’ll find some suggestions on what to do in Yangon, to help you plan your trip.

-The Shwedagon Pagoda is one of Yangon’s main attractions and it’s over 2500 years old.
-So, this had to belong to the podium of things to do in Yangon.
-It is an imposing sight in the middle of Yangon and even more impressive at night when it’s all lit up.
-There’s an $8 entrance fee.
-Make sure you go in appropriately dressed (shoulders and legs covered up).
+The Shwedagon Pagoda is one of Yangon’s main attractions, dating back to 2500 years.
+So, as you can imagine, it had to be part of a list of what to do in Yangon.
+It’s an imposing sight in the middle of Yangon and even more impressive at night when it’s all lit up.
+There’s an MMK 10,000 entrance fee (around $8).
+Make sure you go appropriately dressed (shoulders and legs covered up).

-Don’t miss out on the opportunity to visit this lake, one of the 2 largest lakes in Yangon, located only 1,5 km away from Downtown area and 750 m from Shwedagon Pagoda.
+Don’t miss out on the opportunity to visit this lake, one of the 2 largest lakes in Yangon, located only 1,5km away from the Downtown area and 750m from Shwedagon Pagoda.
 It was built by the British as a water reservoir.
 You can walk along the southern and western sides of the lake on a boardwalk, or relax on its shores while laying on the grass, just like the locals do.

-This is Yangon’s largest lake and it’s particularly famous because it was where the activist Aung San Suu Kyi was kept in house arrest for so many years.
-It’s one of Yangon’s most exclusive areas.
+Inya Lake is Yangon’s largest lake.
+It’s particularly famous for being the place where activist Aung San Suu Kyi was kept in house arrest for so many years.
+It’s also one of Yangon’s most exclusive areas.

 Sule Pagoda is located in Yangon’s downtown.
 Some people say it is the oldest Pagoda in the world and that inside you’re able to find one of Buddha’s hair.
 This was also the main center point of the 1988 and 2007’s uprisings.
 Entrance fee: $3.